-We want our Knox Family to be ready to respond appropriately in the event of a fire on Sunday morning.
+We want our Knox Family to be ready to respond appropriately in the event of a fire emergency on Sunday morning.
 Below are the details of our emergency evacuation process.
-Contact Verna Hinman, Office Manager, if you have questions.
+Contact Elder Marshal Mattson, if you have questions.

-How will I know that I need to evacuate?
+How will we know that we need to evacuate?

-Exit the building from the nearest exterior door and move to the closest Marshalling Area.
-If you exit through the main entrance under the canopy, stay to the left as the Nursery and Toddler Rooms will exit to the right.
+Exit the building from the nearest external door and move to the nearest Marshalling Area.
+If you exit through the main entrance under the canopy, use the left doors, because the Nursery and Toddler Classrooms will exit through the right door.

 Who is in charge?

-- Do not use the central staircase or elevator when evacuating the building.
+- Do not use the Atrium staircase or elevator when evacuating the building.

-- Do not go to your children’s rooms to help them evacuate.
-We know it’s counter intuitive, but having parents go to the children’s rooms actually blocks their ability to exit the building.
+- Do not go to your children’s rooms.
+They will be well cared for.
+We know it’s counter intuitive, but having parents go to children’s classrooms actually hinders safe removal of children from the building.